appsmithorg/appsmith-docs/quick-start.md

 * Ubuntu

 {% hint style="warning" %}
 For Mac, [Docker Desktop](https://docs.docker.com/docker-for-mac/install/) is required.
-For other operating systems, docker will be installed automatically by the script.
+For other operating systems, Docker will be installed automatically by the script.
 {% endhint %}

 1. Fetch the **install.sh** script on the system you want to deploy appsmith